 And, the best books are those that answer the question “how will I grow today?”

 Therefore, it is extremely difficult for me to pick just five, as many can do that!
-But I wanted to share the books that have inspired unbelievable growth in me.
+But I wanted to share the self-development books that have inspired unbelievable growth in ME.

 The MOST beneficial books.

-These are my favorites, and they all speak to slightly different aspects of life.
+These are the books that I connect with, and they all speak to slightly different aspects of life.
 If I am looking for unparalleled inspiration or a kick in the butt, this is where I go!

 This post contains affiliate links at no cost to you.

 Honestly, I was a little disappointed in Rachel Hollis’ first book Girl, Wash Your Face.
 It was inspiring for sure, but I didn’t feel I could take away much to use in my day to day life.
 I dig growth books that give actionable steps.